-The OR-LB-20 Resources page of the General Fund begins with the projected available cash on hand (cash basis) from FY23.
-This available cash will be the ending balance of the programs on projects that have begun in FY23 and will continue into FY24.
+The OR-LB-20 Resources page of the General Fund begins with the projected available cash on hand (cash basis) from FY24.
+This available cash will be the ending balance of the programs on projects that have begun in prior years and will continue into FY25.
 This value is particularly challenging to estimate because of so many unknown factors in seasonal project work and long-term projects.